jordanparnold222/HTML-and-CSS-Projects/README.md

-# This repository will contain my HTML and CSS projects from The Tech Academy.
+# This repository will contain my HTML and CSS projects for The Tech Academy.